Discoloration Is Resolved With Prompt Planting & Watering

 Yard Conditions & Weather Affect Green-Up Rate

 Please note that some areas may take a little longer to green up fully.
-The rate at which the grass greens up will depend on various factors, such as differing yard & soil conditions and the weather.
-For instance, grass installed in full sun may take longer than grass planted in partial sun.
-However, be sure to monitor areas taking longer to green up, as the slow bounce-back could indicate an issue such as malfunctioning sprinkler heads, water runoff, drainage problems, etc.
+The rate of green-up will depend on various factors, such as differing yard & soil conditions and the weather.
+For instance, grass installed in full sun, near hardscaping & concrete, at the tops of slopes, etc., may take longer than grass planted in partial sun.
+Be sure to monitor areas taking longer to green up, as the slow bounce-back could indicate an issue such as malfunctioning sprinkler heads, water runoff, drainage problems, etc.

 Dry Sod & Blade-Curling